IM Olanzapine Versus IM Haloperidol Plus Lorazepam for Acute Agitation in Schizophrenia

 laboratory investigations, recording spontaneously reported adverse events, completing the

-Simpson-Angus Scale (SAS3) and Barnes Akathisia Scales (BAS).
+Simpson-Angus Scale (SAS) and Barnes Akathisia Scales (BAS).

 Statistical Procedures:

-The efficacy analyses are based on intent-to treat (ITT) population defined as consisting of
+The efficacy analyses were based on intent to treat (ITT) population defined as consisting

-all randomized subjects.
-The last observation carried forward (LOCF) dataset is used to
+of all randomized subjects.
+The last observation carried forward (LOCF) dataset was used to

-treatment, center, and treatment-by-center interaction.
-The treatment-by-center interaction
+treatment group, center, and treatment-by-center interaction.
+The treatment-by-center

-was tested at the 0.
-10 significant levels and dropped from the model if it was not
+interaction was tested at the 0.
+10 significant levels and dropped from the model if it was

 Eligibility